The ability to shoot with a faster shot release is HUGE for a basketball player.

 That’s when the REAL fun begins.

-To help you with this, there’s a full shooting workout in the FREE Hooper Boost Skills Training Program.
+To help you with this, there’s a full shooting workout in the FREE Hooper Boost Shooting Workout.

-As you go through the workout, if you make it a focus to speed up your release bit by bit, you WILL see improvement.
+As you go through the workout, if you focus on speeding up your release bit by bit, you WILL see improvement.